silentfatez/digitalworld1d/README.md

 3. run ./install.sh(eg. ~/ $ ./install.sh)
 this is to install all dependencies together(except libdw and kivy)

+Now you will need to enable spi for the rfid reader. this can be done through the following steps.
 4. enable spi using raspi-config(eg. ~/ $ sudo raspi-config)
 5. go to option 5 - Interfacing Options
 6. go to option P5 - spi and select 'yes' to enable spi
 7. reboot rpi (eg. ~/ $ sudo reboot)

+On the 3rd rpi you will run telegrambot.py checker.py and 1D code.py together using command line.

+ To run our files: you will need to install modules 1.libdw
+ 2.gspread
+ 3.oauth2client
+ 4.telepot
+ 5.kivy

+ and have a file named secrets with your credentials for telegram bot and firebase.(provided for grading) We will also need a json file named client_secret for the credentials of google spreadsheet(also provided for grading)

+ a bash script has been provided with instructions to run it

+to run bash script ,use command line interface
+1. cd to directory of bash file, eg.(~/ $ cd digitalworld1d)
+2. run chmod +x install.sh(eg. ~/ $ chmod +x install2.sh)
+3. run ./install2.sh(eg. ~/ $ ./install2.sh)
+this is to install all dependencies together(except libdw and kivy)